hyperledger-labs/splice/cluster/README.md

 Here is how the admin user name of a typical SV participant is configured.
-Using this user, the SV app later takes care of allocating the SV party, the SV validator user and, if the SV is the SVC founder, also the SVC party.
+Using this user, the SV app later takes care of allocating the SV party, the SV validator user and, if the SV is the DSO founder, also the DSO party.

 ```yaml
 participantAdminUserNameFrom: